 Celebrating our Differences

 This week we have been looking at differences and similarities between us.
 In science, we have begun to explore variation and what that looks like in humans, specifically eye colour.
 We played a game of 'Whose eye is that anyway?'
-Year six have learnt about why this difference occurs due to dominant and recessive genes.
+Year 6 have learned about why this difference occurs due to dominant and recessive genes.

 Last week, having launched our first book for this half term called 'The Journey' by Francesca Sanna, we focused this week on understanding the character's feelings and thoughts when journeying on a treacherous mission to escape the war-torn country.
-Year six looked at different stages of the journey and re-enacted them in a freeze frame by portraying the character's feelings of worry, concern and heart break through their body position, facial expressions and use of props.
+Year 6 looked at different stages of the journey and re-enacted them in a freeze frame by portraying the character's feelings of worry, concern and heartbreak through their body position, facial expressions and use of props.

 We also looked at the prodigal son in RE and discussed the concept of unconditional love showed in this parable.
 We placed several defendants on trial in the case of the prodigal son and discussed each individual's actions.

 Today, was Year 6's 'stunning start' and introduction to their Humanities learning this term.
 For the topic launch, the children came into school dressed in typical Mexican dress or in clothes in the colours of the Mexican flag.
 Thank you all for making such an effort - you looked fantastic!

 During the day, the children listened to Mexican music, watched Mexican dancing and explored the Mexican culture through their clothing and celebrations.
 They designed some of their own Mexican clothing which can be seen below.